murrellrr/celastrina/@celastrina/http/README.md

 ```
 Let's unpack this real quick.
 The name parameter in the later example uses a `StringProperty` with a key that points to
-"function.name" in process.env, equivelent to calling `process.env["function.name"]`:
+"function.name" in `process.env`, equivelent to calling `process.env["function.name"]`:

 ```
 new StringProperty("function.name")
 ```

 At runtime, when the `execute` function of the class is invoked, this `StringProperty` will be converted to a `string` from
-the `process.env`.
+the underlying `PropertyHandler` using the key `function.name`.

 Pretty straight forward,eh?
 The core `Configuration` of Celastrina.js comes with numerous out-of-the-box attributes
-including `name` and `managed`.
+including `name`.
 You can set these attributes using the `Configuration.addValue` method or using explicit
 setter methods.
 The following explicit attributes are supported:

 - `addApplicationAuthorization` {`ApplicationAuthorization`}